 But I also remember seeing players like Ryan Giggs and Paul Scholes break into the first team at Manchester United, and play against Barca in the Champions League.
 They gave me the belief to think that I could make it too – play alongside them on the top floor of the game.

-The head coach at the time was Bobby Robson, and he had Jose Mourinho there with him.
+The head coach at the time was Bobby Robson, and he had José Mourinho there with him.
 I did pre-season with the first team, and I thought I would make the first-team squad for the season.
-It was everything I had been fighting for, for all those years – but I ended up playing for Barca B that season, and by the following summer it was clear I’d have to go out on loan if I wanted game time.
+It was everything I had been fighting for for all those years – but I ended up playing for Barca B, and by the following summer it was clear I’d have to go out on loan if I wanted game time.

 That was a tough time for me.
 I’d been at the club for six years, and I was close to making my dream come true.
 So close, I could almost touch it.

-“Cruyff would know your name, say hi, ask how your studies were going.
-As a young player in the academy, that was amazing”
+“Cruyff would know your name, and he would say hello.
+As a young player in the Barcelona academy, that was amazing”

-I learnt so much in my time at Barça.
-As you come up through the youth system, there’s one common theme in all the teams and with all the different coaches.
-It’s the most basic part of football: learning to control and pass the ball correctly.
+I learned so much in my time at Barca.
+As you come up through the youth system, there’s one common theme in all of the teams and with all of the different coaches.
+It’s the most basic part of football – learning to control and pass the ball correctly.